-- One of the two bones at the base of the wrist.
+- One of the 2 bones at the base of the wrist.
 Found between the trapezium and the radius bone of the forearm.

-- Covered with cartilage in order to provide smooth movements between it and five other bones in the wrist and forearm.
+- Covered with cartilage to provide smooth movements between it and 5 other bones in the wrist and forearm.

 - Difficult to heal if injured.

-- Another of the base-bones of the wrist which sits directly next to the scaphoid and on top of the radius.
+- Another of the base bones of the wrist sits directly next to the scaphoid and on top of the radius.

 - Rarely injured, but can be involved in wrist dislocations and may rub against the ulna of the forearm if the ulna is too long compared to the radius bone.